ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/trinity-audio/README.txt

     Yes we do!
 Visit the plugin settings and choose a theme that matches your design (for example “Coda dark”).
 = Do the plugin support pages and custom posts? =
     Currently, the plugin integration supports only posts.
 However, our JS integration is flexible and supports any type of page.
 Check out our [pricing page](https://www.trinityaudio.ai/pricing-trinity-audio) to learn more and enjoy our 30-day money-back guarantee.
+= Do you support third party themes (like Divi)? =
+    We support most third party theme, Divi included.
+Please make sure to go over the Advanced Settings when configuring the plugin
 = I have migrated my site and the plugin doesn’t work - what should I do? =
     If you’ve registered before and are now migrating to a new database or hosting service, please insert your previous Recovery Token while installing the plugin again.
 Your Recovery Token can be found in your previous admin panel, under Trinity Audio -> Info -> Recovery Token.
 If you can’t found it, reach out to our support and we’ll gladly help you [support@trinityaudio.ai](mailto:support@trinityaudio.ai)
 = The player is reading text that it shouldn’t - how to fix it? =